kdave/btrfs-progs/tests/README.md

 ### Verbosity, test tuning

+* `TEST_FROM=glob` -- start testing from the first test that matches the *glob* expression and skip anything before that, this can be combined with the `TEST` variable that takes precedence

 * `TEST_LOG=tty` -- setting the variable will print all commands executed by some of the wrappers (`run_check` etc), other commands are not printed to the terminal (but the full output is in the log)